Cooperative Intelligent transport systems

 Cooperating with stakeholders in the field of C-ITS

-Towards an eCall system for motorcycles
+eCall systems for motorcycles

 On the basis of I_HeERO project recommendations, the industry worked together with public authorities to adapt the existing CEN standards.
 As a result, CEN/TS 17249-5 (“eCall for UNECE Category L1 and L3 powered two-wheeled vehicles”) and the CEN/TS 17249-6 (“eCall for UNECE Category L2, L4, L5, L6 and L7 tricycles and quadricycles”) were published in 2018.

-Ensuring that ADAS and future automated cars are safe for all road users
+ENSuring that ADAS and future automated cars are safe for all road users

 Cars equipped with ADAS (advanced driver assistance systems) are able to detect larger objects, with a defined or standardised shape, such as cars, trucks and traffic signs.
-However, the detection of smaller dynamic objects such as motorcycles still presents challenges to sensors and algorithms, just as it presents challenges to human perception.
+However, the detection of smaller dynamic objects such as motorcycles in general presents challenges to sensors and algorithms, just as it presents challenges to human perception.

-The motorcycle industry calls on policy makers to address this safety issue as a matter of urgency.
+The motorcycle industry calls on policymakers to address this safety issue as a matter of urgency.
 Advanced drivers’ assistance systems and future automated cars must be able to identify and react to motorcycles in a safe manner.

 Moreover, both the car and motorcycle industries must learn from each other and continue to cooperate in order to increase safety for all road users.
 A good example of this cooperation is the MUSE project, implemented in 2019 by UTAC-CERAM.
 ACEM was involved in this initiative which defined specifications that a target must meet to be considered representative of motorcycles.
 The project also developed testing tools for the evaluation of the sensors’ performance and testing protocols.